dynamsoft-docs/barcode-reader-docs-js/programming/samples-demos/index.md

 ---
 layout: default-layout
-title: Dynamsoft Barcode Reader for JavaScript - Main Page
+title: Dynamsoft Barcode Reader for JavaScript - Samples and Demos - Index
 description: This is the main page of Dynamsoft Barcode Reader JavaScript SDK.
 keywords: javascript, js
 noTitleIndex: true